For USA Mainland (and other islands) – we have an Etsy shop where we sell select cuttings and seeds at competitive prices.

 Cuban Oregano ($1/cutting) – great for growing around trees, around your garden, borders, or just a few plants for use in culinary dishes.
 Used similar to oregano in cooking with more diverse culinary applications.
 Perennial.

-Sweet potato slips ($1 a slip)
+Sweet potato slips ( SOLD OUT) ($1 a slip)

 Easy to Strike Ornamental/Landscaping/Permaculture Cuttings